THE BLACK SPRING PRESS GROUP TEAM

 IF YOU EVER NEED TO CONTACT US ABOUT ANY ISSUE, PLEASE EMAIL US AT: INFO AT EYEWEARPUBLISHING DOT COM

-Managing Editor: Ms Cate Myddleton-Evans
+Senior Editor: Ms Cate Myddleton-Evans

 Cate graduated from Cambridge University with a degree in English Literature, writing her final dissertation on William Blake.
 She also has an MA in Acting, which was born from a love for stories, literature and especially poetry.
 She was the editor for our best-selling title, Idiot Verse, by Keaton Henson.
 She has studied with The Poetry School in London, and spent many wonderful evenings listening to poetry readings.

 Edwin has worked as an independent graphic designer for over two decades, and is based in The Netherlands.
 He has published three books of poems and images, Pessoa loopt door de straten van New York (2005), Een Landschap (2008) and A Repetition Of Something Useless That Might Be Considered Beautiful (2015).
 Over the last eight years, he has focused more and more on painting and designing books.

 Curator of Eyewear Classics reprint Series: Mr Nigel Proktor